 If you plan on spending the day at the beach, this is where I would suggest you set up.
 It’s the safest spot to swim, and you are close to shops and facilities when you need strikes.

-Sometimes, volleyball nets are set up on this section of the beach between the lifeguard tower and South Bondi.
+Beach volleyball enthusiasts will often find nets set up in this section between the lifeguard tower and South Bondi.

 South Bondi Beach